Characters: Pokémon Adventures - Dex Holders

 - Dub Name Change: Her and Blue's names were switched in the English translation.

-- Dressing as the Enemy : As Sabrina in the RGB series.
+- Dressing as the Enemy : She disguises herself as Sabrina in Red and Blue.

-- Guile Heroine: Once she's unquestionably become one of the good guys.
+- Guile Heroine: Once she's unquestionably become one of the good guys, she still fights dirty.

 - Face Your Fears: when she confronts Will and Karen in Ilex Forest, they intimidate her with Lugia and Ho-Oh, the latter being the cause for her fear of birds in the first place.
 However, Green reveals that she's already overcome her fears, when she reveals her new Pokémon, Articuno, Zapdos and Moltres.
 The reason for her absence for most of the arc is actually because of this trope.